-The canalith repositioning procedure involves holding four positions for about 30 to 45 seconds each or as long as symptoms remain while you hold that position.
-Typically, you will remain in each position an extra 20 seconds after your symptoms have stopped.
+The canalith repositioning procedure involves holding four positions for about 30 seconds each, or as long as you have symptoms while you hold that position.
+You'll generally stay in each position an extra 30 seconds after your symptoms have stopped.
 Your doctor will watch your eyes for abnormal movements during the procedure.
 The procedure may be repeated three or more times within a treatment session.

-Step 1.
-First you move from a sitting to a reclining position with your head turned to the affected side by 45 degrees.
-Your health provider will help extend your head over the edge of the table at a slight angle.
+- First you move from a sitting to a reclining position with your head turned to the affected side by 45 degrees.
+Your doctor will help extend your head over the edge of the table at a slight angle.

-Step 4.
-Finally, you return carefully to a sitting position with your head tilted down and returned to the center position.
+- Finally, you return carefully to a sitting position with your head tilted down and returned to the center position.
 You'll likely need to sit still for about 20 minutes.

 After the procedure

 The canalith repositioning procedure can treat benign paroxysmal positional vertigo (BPPV), which causes dizziness when you move your head.
-The procedure consists of head maneuvers that move particles in your inner ear — which cause dizziness — to a part of your ear where they won't.
+The procedure includes head maneuvers that move the canalith particles (otoconia) in your inner ear that cause the dizziness to a part of your ear where they won't.

-Nearly 80 percent of people who undergo the procedure experience relief.
-If symptoms return, however, then a repeat of the canalith repositioning procedure can be used.
-It may be necessary to repeat the procedure several times to relieve your symptoms.
+Nearly 80% of people who undergo the procedure experience relief.
+But if your symptoms return, your doctor can repeat the canalith repositioning procedure.
+The procedure may need to be repeated several times to relieve your symptoms.
 Talk to your doctor if your symptoms don't improve.